flux-framework/flux-sched/README.md

 #### Building flux-sched

-flux-sched can only be built against an installed flux-core build.
+flux-sched requires an installed flux-core package.
 Instructions for installing flux-core can be found in [the flux-core README](https://github.com/flux-framework/flux-core/blob/master/README.md).

-The next step is to build the sched module. flux-sched requires the following packages to build:
+flux-sched also requires the following packages to build:

 ```
 libhwloc-dev >= 1.11.1